 Family friendly accommodation:

+Parents travelling with teens like the option of booking Suite Erva Principe in the main house along with Tilia as there's a small reading area between the rooms, suitable for families who prefer a small separation.
 An extra bed can be provided in the Marula suite for 11-15 year olds; 16+ year olds will need their own room.
-The best option for families is to book Hortelã Pimenta with either Lucia-Lima or Tilia.
+Another good option for families is to book Hortelã Pimenta with either Lucia-Lima or pool-facing Tilia.
 All 3 of these rooms could be booked together to form a private wing of the house.

 Paraiso Escondido is on the edge of Casa Nova da Cruz, a quiet backwater village that's 6km inland from the small Alentejo town of Sao Teotonio, and around 10km from the coast.

 The nearest airport is Faro (104km); you could also fly into Lisbon (218km).